Hello, and thanks for stopping by! Welcome to the green fundraising page dedicated to churches!

 - Lock-in prizes or gift bags.
 The youth group or mission team could host a lock-in and charge a minimum donation of $25-50 per person to attend.
-Fill reusable bags with promotional prizes for those who raise more than the minimum donation.
-You could also fill small reusable bags with door prizes for each attendee.
+Fill promotional eco friendly products with promotional prizes for those who raise more than the minimum donation.
+You could also fill small custom gift bags with your logo for door prizes for each attendee.

 - Bag auction.
 Collect donations from members of the church or from local businesses and fill each bag with an assortment of related items.
 For example, you might end up with bath product bags, makeup bags, craft supply bags, or even bags filled with baked goods.
 Once the bags are filled, auction off the bags to the congregation to engage in one of the more lucrative church fundraising ideas.